Google Ads Guide – How to Set up an Account & Campaigns

 Google Ads Guide Landing Pages

-Once you’re familiar with the platform, you may want to have a number of AdWords campaigns running at the same time.
+Once you’re familiar with the platform, you may want to have a number of Google Ads campaigns running at the same time.
 This ensures you’re targeting a decent range of keywords and ultimately increases the number of users who are exposed to your brand and driven to your website.

 Creating your ads